ethan-lamwah/Django-py/README.md

 > Ignore the warnings about  "18 unapplied migration(s)" at this point.

-Onece the server is running, you can view the site by navigating to the following URL on the local web browser: http://127.0.0.1:8000/
+Once the server is running, you can view the site by navigating to the following URL on the local web browser: http://127.0.0.1:8000/

 <!-- URL below -->